PeterConstable/PythonTutorial/(old)2_Numbers_Strings.md

 <class 'type'>
 ```

-Even built-in functions have their own type:
+Even built-in functions are objects that have their own type:

 ```foo
 >>> type(print)